-In support of the organizational learning logic, we found that a firm's inward gain is positively related to its resource fungibility, which is further positively related to its outward activities.
-This indirect positive relationship is more salient when the firm's organizational resource fungibility is improved than when its technological resource fungibility is improved.
+fungibility is improved.
 In support of the prospect theory logic, we found that a firm's inward gain has a direct negative relationship with its outward activities, especially for high-risk outward activities, and for firms with low-risk propensity.
 While not hypothesized, our results also show a direct positive relationship between inward activities and outward activities.
 These results provide a relatively comprehensive portrait of the complex linkages between a firm's inward and outward activities.

-Overall, according to our findings, there are three possible paths through which an emerging market firm's inward activities may be associated with its outward activities: (1) a firm's inward activities have a direct positive relationship with its outward activities; (2) a firm's inward gain has an indirect positive relationship with its outward activities through improving its resource fungibility (particularly its organizational resource fungibility); and (3) a firm's inward gain has a direct negative relationship with its propensity for outward activities, particularly for those activities with high risk.
+Overall, according to our findings, there are three possible paths through which an emerging market firm's inward activities may be associated with its outward activities: (a) a firm's inward activities have a direct positive relationship with its outward activities; (b) a firm's inward gain has an indirect positive relationship with its outward activities through improving its resource fungibility (particularly its organizational resource fungibility); and (c) a firm's inward gain has a direct negative relationship with its propensity for outward activities, particularly for those activities with high risk.

-These three paths seem to be in line with the awareness-motivation-capability (AMC) model in the strategy research (Chen, Su, and Tsai, 2007).
+These three paths seem to be in line with the awareness-motivation-capability (AMC) model in the strategy research (Chen, Su, & Tsai, 2007).
 According to the AMC model, for a firm to take a competitive action (e.g., participating in outward activities), it needs to be aware of the opportunity and possess the motivation and capabilities to take the action (Chen et al., 2007).
 Consistent with the "capability" component of the AMC model, our findings show that a firm's inward gain can enhance its resource fungibility, which can further facilitate the firm's outward activities (Path I).
 Our finding that a firm's inward gain has a direct negative relationship with its outward activities (Path II) is consistent with the "motivation" component of the AMC model.
 In other words, as a firm can gain from its inward activities, its motivation for participating in outward activities would be reduced.

 Interestingly, after controlling for the "capability" and "motivation" factors, we still find a direct positive link between a firm's inward activities and outward activities.
 It is possible that a firm's inward activities, per se, may increase the firm's awareness of the opportunities for outward activities and thus direct the firm's attention to overseas markets.
 According to the AMC model, awareness of competitive opportunities is required for a firm to take action to explore international opportunities (Chen et al., 2007).
 Inward activities can enhance the firm's awareness of overseas opportunities by connecting the firm with foreign companies and allowing the firm to understand the "nuts and bolts" of foreign market activities (Karlsen et al., 2003).
 For example, inward activities may involve trips to foreign countries, discussions and negotiations with foreign partners, visits of foreign partners' plants and facilities, and investigation of foreign partners' overseas markets, all of which can be positively related to the focal firm's awareness of potential business opportunities in overseas markets.
-As Gu and Lu (2011: 280) noted, "a local firm can become internationalized in its home market, through the inward investments of foreign firms,"
+As Gu and Lu (2011, p.
+280) noted, "a local firm can become internationalized in its home market, through the inward investments of foreign firms, and its interactions with those foreign firms."